$3,997 is a lot of money.

 Because if you could, you’d make your money back so fast, you’d be laughing all the way to the bank.

-Not to mention all the other people who’d be snapping up franchises left and right, so they too, could get a return on their money, lickety-split, and do all sorts of fun stuff with it.
+Not to mention all the other people who’d be snapping up cheap franchises to own left and right, so they too, could get a return on their money, lickety-split, and do all sorts of fun stuff with it.

-So, get the thought of being able to get into a franchise business for a few thousand dollars out of your head, like you did when I drew the curtain back on this myth.
+So get the thought of being able to get into a franchise with low start-up costs (a few thousand dollars) out of your head, like you did when I drew the curtain back on this myth.

-Just so you know, I didn’t pull that $3,997 number out of my
+Now just so you know, I didn’t pull that $3,997 number out of my crown.

-It’s a business claiming to be “The #1 fastest growing social network dedicated to preserving and sharing your precious family photos.”
+As a matter of fact, it’s a business claiming to be “The #1 fastest growing social network dedicated to preserving and sharing your precious family photos.”
+Wait.
 It gets better.

 From The Better Business Bureau (BBB)